-The WPCNHF Emergency Assistance Fund is available to help families and individuals in the bleeding disorders community in unusual, emergency situations.
-It is supported by generous contributions from individuals and corporations committed to the bleeding disorders community.
+The WPCNHF Patient Assistance Fund is available to help families and individuals in the bleeding disorders community in unusual, emergency situations.
+It is supported by generous contributions from individuals, foundations, and corporations committed to supporting the bleeding disorders community.

-Examples of appropriate grants are for food, utility bills, transportation to treatment, rent support, medical ID jewelry, medical supplies not covered by insurance, etc.
+Examples of appropriate grants are for food, utility bills, transportation to treatment, rent support, medical ID jewelry, medical supplies not covered by insurance, knee, elbow, and ankle braces, etc.

-WPCNHF Emergency Assistance Fund should be used as a payer of last resort and is not meant to be used to remedy chronic financial problems.
+WPCNHF Patient Assistance Fund should be used as a payer of last resort and is not meant to be used to remedy chronic financial problems.

 To assist in the review and validation of applications for aid, we accept requests from the Hemophilia Treatment Center of Western Pennsylvania and its affiliated social workers.
 These individuals typically know the candidates, understand their current financial state, and are better suited to determine the severity of the need for emergency funds.
-They then submit the individual’s application for emergency aid supported by proper documentation.
+They can also assist with creating a plan and connecting candidates to community resources.
+The social workers submit the individual’s application for emergency aid supported by proper documentation.